do360now/x-devops-test/README.md

 - `Virtualbox version => 6.1.18`
 - `Git version => 2.24.0.windows.2`

-# Installation steps Redis
-- These are the steps necesary create this Redis cluster

 ## Prerequisites steps for the test VM environment
 - For the purpose of this test, two VM will be deployed, a